Marinto-Richee/Advanced-Android/Proximity Sensor/README.md

-# Ex.No:4 Develop a simple application for proximity sensor using Sensor Manager in android studio.
+# Ex.No: 4 Develop a simple application for proximity sensor using Sensor Manager in android studio.

 ## AIM: